uw-dims/dims-adminguide/docs/source/managecoreossystemd.rst

       If ``docker ps`` seems to "hang", this generally means there is one or more Docker containers trying to get started.
-Just be patient, and it/they should show up.
+Just be patient, and they should show up.
 To check that the Docker daemon is indeed running, try to run "docker info".
 It might also hang until whatever activating container starts up, but as long as it doesn't return immediately with "Cannot connect to the Docker daemon.
 Is the